EugeneRomanov/hardml_final/README.md

 However, the construction and system design of such a system is not a simple matter.
 This repository is an example of what it might look like

+# Requirements for starting the system
+- A few virtual machines with Docker.
+- The host machine.
+- Tool for deployment and update scenarios.

 # System